We provide the entire scope of environmental representation including preventive counseling and defense.

 Whether you are considering buying potentially contaminated property or are already involved in developing a Brownfield site, we can help you economically address your site’s environmental issues in a manner that best fits your development plans and future uses.

-Salmon, Lewis & Weldon attorneys represent a variety of industrial, commercial and governmental entities at large coal-fired electric power plants, smaller natural gas power plants, and other industrial and commercial facilities.
+Salmon, Lewis & Weldon attorneys represent a variety of industrial, commercial and governmental entities at large coal-fired electric power plants, smaller natural gas power plants, and other industrial and commercial facilities, as well as entities impacted by air quality issues.
 Many of these matters involve multiple regulatory agencies at the federal, state, tribal and local levels.
 Among other things, our attorneys have assisted clients in: